-- (a) Relocation expenses will apply: - (i) to regular employees and to auxiliary employees who qualify pursuant to Clause 35.03 who have to move from one headquarters or geographic location to another after completing their probation period and after winning an in-service competition where the position is permanently located at another headquarters or geographic location. - (ii) to employees who have to move from one headquarters or geographic location to another at the Employer's request to fill a position which is permanently located at another headquarters or geographic location. - (b) Relocation expenses will not apply, but instead the applicable travelling, living and moving expenses provided under the Treasury Board Order on Board and Lodging will apply to the following groups of employees who will not be considered to be on relocation: - (i) to field status, mobile and other employees whose normal duties require moves from one temporary headquarters to another or from one assignment to another. - (ii) to field status, mobile and other employees who are successful applicants for posted positions, where such positions are not permanently located at one headquarters or geographic location, such as is the usual case with field crew positions. - (iii) to apprentice employees when there is a pre-programmed change in their headquarters or geographic location.
+- (a) Relocation expenses will apply: - (i) to employees who have to move from one headquarters or geographic location to another after completing their probation period and after winning an in-service competition where the position is permanently located at another headquarters or geographic location. - (ii) to employees who have to move from one headquarters or geographic location to another at the Employer's request to fill a position which is permanently located at another headquarters or geographic location. - (iii) Employees shall not be entitled to relocation expenses where their new worksite is closer to their current residence. - (b) Relocation expenses will not apply, but instead the applicable travelling, living and moving expenses provided under the Treasury Board Order on Board and Lodging will apply to the following groups of employees who will not be considered to be on relocation: - (i) to field status, mobile and other employees whose normal duties require moves from one temporary headquarters to another or from one assignment to another.

-(c) To employees entitled to relocation expenses, the Employer will pay travelling, living and moving expenses on relocation in accordance with the following provisions.
+- (ii) to field status, mobile and other employees who are successful applicants for posted positions, where such positions are not permanently located at one headquarters or geographic location, such as is the usual case with field crew positions. - (iii) to apprentice employees when there is a pre-programmed change in their headquarters or geographic location. - (c) To employees entitled to relocation expenses, the Employer will pay travelling, living and moving expenses on relocation in accordance with the following provisions.